Concerning 5G and Radar Altimeters:

 FlareAssist(tm) Radar operates in the K-band of 18-27GHz, far removed from any potential for interference with 5G cellular.

 Around the year 2005, the experimental aircraft community started development of products that rival what airline pilots have had in the cockpit for years.
 Enter the FlareAssist(tm) Radar Altimeter for the average light aircraft pilot.
-Development started in 2013, and 5 years and many hundreds of hours in testing we released the production version.
+Development started in 2013, and 5 years and after many hundreds of hours in testing we released the production version.

 The FlareAssist ™ RADAR Altimeter verbally announces your altitude through your headset, not a panel-mounted instrument.